alexwkleung/TermStylist/README.md

 TermStylist uses `ostream` overloads with a function that returns an output stream containing the string of the ANSI escape code.

 **Note:** Remember to reset your attributes/colours using the Reset syntax (i.e., `termstylist::RESET_Default`) or the default syntax correlated to the colour type you're using (i.e., `termstylist::FG_Default`).

+If you need compatibility for terminals that don't support 256 colours, then you should use the syntax for 8/16 colours which is the standard.
+Using the syntax for 256 colours usually won't be necessary unless you really need a specific colour in there.

 ---